College Growth Mindset:Connect class and career

 Pick a club or organization to invest in, not all learning happens inside the classroom.

-Get to know other students and make a few mentors.
-The network you make in college will lead to future opportunities.
+Get to know other students and find a few mentors.
+The network you make in college can lead to future opportunities.

 New jobs are being created every day.
 Connect with career services on your campus to explore them.